darktable-org/rawspeed/data/README.md

   <Crop x="0" y="0" width="-58" height="-10"/>
 ```

-This is the cropping to be applied to the image. x & y are specified relative to the top-left of the image and is specified in pixels.
+This is the cropping to be applied to the image. x & y are specified relative to the top-left of the image and are specified in pixels.
 Width & Height can be a number which is the desired output size in pixels.
 A negative number for width or height specifies a number of pixels that must be cropped from the bottom/right side of the image.

 ## Sensor Info